odnr93/routilux/docs/source/user_guide/job_state.rst

    - The thread that calls ``flow.execute()``
    - Usually the main thread or a user-created thread
    - Creates the ``JobState`` object
-   - Sets thread-local storage for the execution
+   - Sets JobState in context variable for entry routine
    - Triggers the entry routine's handler

 **Event Loop Thread** (Background Thread):